 Kill the status meeting

-Julie Zhuo learned this the hard way at Facebook: an employee told her that her standup meetings could be replaced with an email.
-She took the feedback seriously.
-Her rule became simple: every recurring meeting needs a clear purpose beyond "getting updates."
+This lesson shows up on a lot of teams: someone eventually points out that a standup could be replaced by an email.
+The rule is simple: every recurring meeting needs a clear purpose beyond "getting updates."
 If the meeting is just people reading their status aloud, replace it with an async update and give the team their time back.
 The sprint kickoff is worth doing live because it's about making bets and resolving ambiguity.
 The daily check-in usually isn't, because it's about information transfer, and writing does that better.

 Fixed Time, Variable Scope

-The entire Shape Up methodology that underpins this sequence comes from a principle Jason Fried baked into Basecamp from day one: fixed time, variable scope.
+The entire Shape Up methodology that underpins this sequence comes from one principle: fixed time, variable scope.
 Traditional planning asks "how long will this take?" and lets the scope dictate the timeline.
 That's backwards.
 Fix the time (six weeks), then shape the scope to fit.
-As Fried puts it, an estimate starts with a design and ends with a number.
+An estimate starts with a design and ends with a number.
 An appetite starts with a number and ends with a design.
 This forces real trade-offs upfront instead of mid-sprint panic.

 Keep planning simple: ask what you want to build over what time frame, how many people you need to actually do it, and what the relative priorities are.
 Don't overthink the process.
 A clear bet table with honest appetite sizing does more than an elaborate sprint planning ceremony.